 GHG: the six gases of the Kyoto protocol, which are CO2, CH4, N2O, HFCs, PFCs and SF6, with their respective GWP (Global Warming Potential) as described in the 2007 IPCC report.
 HFCs, PFCs and SF6 are almost absent from the Group’s emissions or are considered as non-material, and are therefore no longer counted in 2018.

-GHG scope 2 emissions: indirect emissions attributable to brought-in energy (electricity, heat, steam), excluding purchased industrial gases (H2).
+Scope 2 GHG emissions: indirect emissions attributable to brought-in energy (electricity, heat, steam), excluding purchased industrial gases (H2).

-GHG scope 3 emissions: other indirect emissions.
-The Group follows the oil & gas industry reporting guidelines published by IPIECA and which conform to the GHG Protocol methodologies.
+Scope 3 GHG emissions: other indirect emissions.
+The Group usually follows the oil & gas industry reporting guidelines published by IPIECA and which conform to the GHG Protocol methodologies.
 In this Registration Document, only item 11 of Scope 3 (use of sold products), which is the most significant, is reported.
 Emissions for this item are calculated based on sales of finished products for which the next stage is end use, in other words, combustion of the products to obtain energy.
 A stoichiometric emission factor is applied to these sales (oxidation of molecules to carbon dioxide) to obtain an emission volume.

-- for the numerator:
+- in the numerator: